taikedz/qblok/README.md

        valid_lft forever preferred_lft forever
 ```

+## Rules

+* Input
+    * Input is done through stdin exclusively.

-## Block limits
+* Block limits

-By default, each line starting with the specified indent starts a new block, except if `--run-in` specified, un which case a run of lines with the same indent, plus sub-sections on further indents, creates a single block.
+    * By default, each line starting with the specified indent starts a new block
+    * except if `--run-in` specified, un which case a run of lines with the same indent, plus sub-sections on further indents, creates a single block.

+* Output
+    * Ouput is simply the raw data
+    * Except if `--separator` is specified in which case the separator is inserted between blocks